• Skip to primary navigation

 How To File Singapore Income Tax: 6 Things You Need To Know

 It is Tax Filing Season in Singapore once again.
-From now till 15th April 2018 (or 18th April 2018 if you’re e-filing), individuals are required to file their income tax so that the taxman determines what share of your 2017 earnings it is entitled to.
+From 1 March 2024 to 15th April 2024 (or 18th April 2024 if you’re e-filing), individuals are required to file their income tax so that the taxman determines what share of your 2023 earnings it is entitled to.

 For many it is a simple enough process, easily accomplished during the half time of a soccer match.
 For others, it is painful because of the complexity.
 Yet many others (myself included) go through the motion year in year out without giving it much thought.